-\ \\ Here we examine certain countable infinite structures in \emph{relational} languages, and note whether or not they admit invariant measures.
-In some cases, such as the countable univeral ultrahomogeneous partial order, our results provide the first demonstration that the structure admits an invariant measure.
+\ \\ Here we examine certain well-known countable infinite structures, and note whether or not they admit invariant measures.
+In some cases, such as the countable universal ultrahomogeneous partial order, our results provide the first demonstration that the structure admits an invariant measure.
 In several instances, the existence of invariant measures was known previously, though our results provide a simple way to check this.
-For example, it has been known nearly since its initial construction that the Rado graph $\Rado$ admits an invariant measure, and Petrov and Vershik \cite{MR2724668} constructed invariant measures concentrated on the Henson graph $\Henson$ and on the other countable universal ultrahomogeneous $K_n$-free graphs.
+For example, it has been known nearly since its initial construction that the Rado graph $\Rado$ admits an invariant measure, and Petrov and Vershik \cite{MR2724668} have more recently constructed invariant measures concentrated on the Henson graph $\Henson$ and on the other countable universal ultrahomogeneous $K_n$-free graphs.

-Our results may be used to determine whether a particular structure admits an invariant measure either by checking directly whether it has trivial definable closure and applying Theorem~\ref{maintheorem}, or, in the case of an ultrahomogeneous structure, by determining whether its age has strong amalgamation and applying Corollary~\ref{maincorollary}.
+Our results may be used to determine whether a particular structure admits an invariant measure either by checking directly whether it has trivial definable closure and applying Theorem~\ref{maintheorem}, or, in the case of an ultrahomogeneous structure in a relational language, by determining whether its age has strong amalgamation and applying Corollary~\ref{maincorollary}.
 It will be convenient sometimes to use the fact that a structure has trivial definable closure if and only if it has trivial algebraic closure, as mentioned in \S\ref{newstrongamalgamation}.